RIDE THE ANCIENT SILK ROAD

 PRICES & AVAILABILITY

-26 June to 06 July 2024 (1 saddle)
+26 June to 4th July 2024 (including Kyzart Festival)

-July: By July most of the animlas have been moved up to Song Kol and you will see thousands of horses living by the lake.
+July: By July most of the animals have been moved up to Song Kol and you will see thousands of horses living by the lake.
 There are less rainy days in July and the warmest temperatures for the year.

 August: August has the lowest rainfall.
 There may be the odd storm but it never lasts long.
 The animals have grazed the grass down and shepherds are preparing to take their animals back down to the villages for the start of winter.